bobek/bobek.cz/source/blog/2019/workplace2slack/index.html.md

 ## Sending messages to Slack

 This could have been easily implemented as a [GenServer](https://elixir-lang.org/getting-started/mix-otp/genserver.html), but I wanted to explore proper job queue a bit.
 [Honeydew](https://github.com/koudelka/honeydew) seems to be quite popular within the community.
-Only gotcha is that default in-memory queue utilizes Mnesia, do [don't forget](https://github.com/koudelka/honeydew/issues/94) to add `:mnesia` into your `extra_applications` within `mix.exs` otherwise it will not get included into the release.
+Only gotcha is that default in-memory queue utilizes Mnesia, so [don't forget](https://github.com/koudelka/honeydew/issues/94) to add `:mnesia` into your `extra_applications` within `mix.exs` otherwise it will not get included into the release.

 We will also need to add some dependencies, already mentioned `honeydew` and `httpoison` for making `http` calls towards Slack API.
 Just add the following to `deps` in your `mix.exs`: